parcel-bundler/website/src/languages/elm.md

 ## Time-travelling debuggger

-Elm's debug mode is automatically enabled when not building for production (so it's disabled with `parcel build`).
-You can set the environment variable `PARCEL_ELM_NO_DEBUG=1` to disable it even in development.
+Elm's debug mode is automatically enabled when not building for production (it is disabled automatically with `parcel build`).
+You can set the environment variable `PARCEL_ELM_NO_DEBUG=1` to disable it even in development mode.